 - Hair must be neat and clean and must not fall around the face or to the front of the shoulders.
 No extremes in coloring or dyeing are permitted. - Mustaches and beards must be kept neat and trimmed close to the face.
-The maximum beard length should not exceed 1/2 inch, no stubble is permitted.
-Handlebar mustaches are unacceptable. - All jewelry, except for a wedding band, is inappropriate.
-Jewelry carries organisms from which patients need to be protected.
-Also, jewelry can harm patients by scratching their skin as you care for them.
-Small post-type earrings no larger than the earlobe are the only acceptable type of earrings.
-Jewelry in other exposed pierced areas (including oral) is not acceptable. - Fingernails should be moderate length.
+The maximum beard length should not exceed 1⁄2 inch.
+Facial hair should not conflict with safety standards, i.e., masks. - Minimal jewelry should be worn.
+Visible body piercings should be limited to 2 studs per ear. - Fingernails should be moderate length.
 Clear nail polish is acceptable.
 Artificial nails are not acceptable.
 Makeup should be moderate and in good taste.
-No perfume should be worn, as this may be offensive or injurious to individuals who are ill.
-Personal cleanliness is a must. - Tattoos on exposed areas should be covered. - Total appearance should be neat, attractive, and professional. - Shoes must be white, gray, or black and clean, with clean, matching laces and worn only for nursing.
+No perfume, lotions, cologne, or aftershave should be worn, as this may be offensive or injurious to individuals who are ill.
+Personal cleanliness is a must. - Tattoos are permitted except on the face or neck.
+Exposed tattoos cannot include profanity, disrespect, nudity, racial or sexual comments or inconsistencies with Malone's Community Standards.
+While at clinicals, tattoos must also align with clinical healthcare partners' tattoo policy. - Total appearance should be neat, attractive, and professional. - Shoes must be white, gray, or black and clean, with clean, matching laces and worn only for nursing.
 (Minimal color in logo is permitted for athletic shoes.)
-Some, but not all agencies may permit white leather clogs, no Crocs are permitted. - Students may wear the matching dark blue warm-up jacket (only) over the student uniform. - Whenever dressed in uniform or lab coat, students are expected to conduct themselves in accordance with the code of conduct in the Malone University Student Handbook and as professional individuals.

-- Wear a watch with a second hand, carry bandage scissors, a black pen, and a stethoscope with name inscribed on the inside handle. - Gum may not be chewed during clinical time. - Appropriate dress for some clinical experience varies from the previously stated dress code.
-For these clinical experiences, please refer to the specific course syllabus or directions from course faculty. - The Malone University uniform, picture name tag and student I.D. are not to be worn for purposes other than Malone University clinical experiences and special nursing events. - Failure to adhere to the dress code may result in dismissal from the clinical setting, an unexcused absence, and an unsatisfactory for a clinical grade. - In the event that a student should have a significant change in weight during the semester and the uniform becomes ill fitting, the student needs to replace it. - Nursing students who become pregnant shall purchase a newly sized dark blue uniform.
-All other dress code requirements apply to pregnant students. - Students may not vary from the approved uniform.
+Some, but not all agencies may permit white leather clogs, no Crocs are permitted. - Students may wear the matching dark blue warm-up jacket (only) over the student uniform. - Whenever dressed in uniform or lab coat, students are expected to conduct themselves in accordance with the code of conduct in the Malone University Student Handbook and as professional individuals. - Gum may not be chewed during clinical time. - Appropriate dress for some clinical experience varies from the previously stated dress code.
+For these clinical experiences, please refer to the specific course syllabus or directions from course faculty. - The Malone University uniform, picture name tag and student I.D. are not to be worn for purposes other than Malone University clinical experiences and special nursing events. - Failure to adhere to the dress code may result in dismissal from the clinical setting, an unexcused absence, and an unsatisfactory for a clinical grade.